Understanding Online Payments and e-commerce in Australia

 New businesses are obviously regarded as risky so previous success in business may help.

-Using either of these gateways allows you to process payments securely on your website without leaving it.
-The programmer (web develper) will add some code and ensure SSL (Secure Socket Layer) is used to encrypt the transaction and will use example code provided by either company.
+For example you may wish to use eWAY as your payment gateway.
+Using this gateway allows you to process payments securely on your website without leaving it.
+The programmer (web developer) will add some code and ensure SSL (Secure Socket Layer) is used to encrypt the transaction and will use example code provided by either company.

 What is a Payment Gateway API?

 Your websites programming language may be PHP, .NET or Java.
 This code needs to communicate with the Payment Gateway which in turn processes the transaction.
 Your web developer uses this code to attach your shopping cart or link information to the payment gateway for processing.
 Most payment gateways offer a variety of languages and options for your web developer to use.
+Our latest approach is in this article on Online Strategies.

 Security